 Today I let Fuzz make Small Batch Vanilla Cupcakes.
-She used a recipe from the book Small Batch Baking, and she made these cupcakes with very little supervision.
+She used a recipe from the book Small Batch Baking and made these cupcakes with very little supervision.
 I wasn’t expecting them to be nearly as good as they were.
 They weren’t too floury, they were light, and they had loads of vanilla flavor thanks to the paste.
 Fuzz must have the magic touch.

 Small Batch Vanilla Cupcakes — Makes 4